aaron-z-chiu/aaron-z-chiu/README.md

 ### 👋 Hi, I’m Aaron.
-- 🎓 I’m a undergraduate student pursuing BSc. in Computer Science.
-- 🏫 I’m currently studying at Macau University of Science and Technology.
+- 🎓 I’m an undergraduate student pursuing a B.Sc. in Computer Science at Macau University of Science and Technology.
 - 📫 You can reach me at <aaron.z.chiu@gmail.com>
 - 😄 Pronouns: he/him
 - 💬 Preferred Language: Chinese(Native), English(Professional), Cantonese(Basic)